Vanessa Eaton – Executive Vice President, Proof Strategies

-Trust is a topic that everyone cares about but is not deeply understood.
 Research has shown that trust enables people and organizations to innovate, take risks, experiment, and rely on and invest in each other.
 Trust is very important in times of uncertainty.

 We do this study because we want to better understand trust in Canada, who and what Canadians trust, and how to build trust.
 As a Canadian-owned communications agency, we feel it is our responsibility to help our clients better understand trust so they can better build, nurture, and protect trust – high trust is very important for a healthy society and especially important in rebuilding and recovering during pandemic times.